How to clean leather couch at home

 - Cotton balls

-Steps to clean your faux-leather couch
+Steps to clean your faux leather couch

 - Mix liquid dish soap or a mild household detergent with warm water.

-- Rinse the cloth then wipe down the couch a second time to remove the detergent and dry the excess moisture.
+- Rinse the cloth, then wipe down the couch a second time to remove the detergent and dry the excess moisture.

-How to clean suede leather couches
+How to clean suede leather couch

 - An upholstery cleaner specifically for suede